- Premium features included

 The Mailchimp AI Creative Assistant has been particularly helpful for me—it helps with design when I’m stuck, and Mailchimp Send Time Optimization figures out when people are most likely to open your emails.

 Mailchimp handles the basics well—drag-and-drop editor, email scheduling, all that.
 But there are some nice touches too.
-Send Time Optimization suggests when to send one-off campaigns (don’t use it for automated email flows, though).
-RSS feed campaigns are still there if you need them, and you can use RSS merge tags for more control.
+Send Time Optimization suggests when to send one-off campaigns (don’t use it for automated email flows, though), helping to reach potential customers.
+Meanwhile, RSS feed campaigns are still there if you need them, and you can use RSS merge tags for more control.

 If you’re doing ecommerce, heads up: those Product and product recommendations blocks only work if you’ve connected a supported store.
 Without a store connection, they won’t show up or pull any data.